Tim Dog: Legal issues and death

 In 2011, Tim Dog pleaded guilty to grand larceny for conning a woman, Esther Pilgrim, out of $32,000 in an online dating scam.
 He was sentenced to five years' probation and ordered to pay restitution of $19,000 to Pilgrim.
 The case was featured on the June 15, 2012, episode of Dateline NBC, which clarified that it was a best interest plea (Alford plea) to theft.

 Tim Dog reportedly died of complications from diabetes on February 14, 2013.
 However, the funeral was canceled and no death certificate or autopsy existed.
 His family also stayed away from the media claiming religious reasons as a justification for their shunning of the press and wanting to mourn in private.
 After Pilgrim alleged in May 2013 that Tim Dog's "reported death" may have been a scheme by Tim Dog to avoid payments to her, she came public demanding further investigation about his death.
 A warrant was issued in Mississippi for his arrest in case he was still alive.

-On September 15, 2014, it was finally confirmed by NBC News that Tim Dog had indeed died on February 14, 2013, as had been initially reported, but then disputed.
+On September 15, 2014, it was finally confirmed by NBC News that Tim Dog had indeed died on February 14, 2013, as had been initially reported.
 A death certificate was filed in Dekalb County, Georgia, putting an end to speculation that he was still alive and trying to avoid his court-mandated debts.